JumpingKeyCaps/Page_Curl---Test/README.md

 ## 🚀 Project Overview

 **Context**:
-The goal is to test the integration of the **CurlView** library developed by **Oleksandr Balan**.
+The goal is to test the integration of the **PageCurl** library developed by **Oleksandr Balan**.
 This library allows the creation of page-turning animations in an Android app while being **Compose-friendly**, which eliminates the need to manipulate OpenGL directly.

 **Mission**:
 - Test the basic implementation of **CurlView**.